Teeuwynn has been a game designer, author, and TV writer since her career began back in the '90s.

 Now that Glenn has died and Maggie is the leader of Hilltop, she fights on for the memory of her love and for the love of their unborn child.

 7. Glenn Rhee as "The Jester"

 The Jester wants to live life moment by moment.
 He seizes the day and enjoys life whenever he can.
 The Jester wants to make others smile and enjoy themselves too.
 He sometimes wastes people's time or takes needless risks in trying to please others.

-Glenn is one of the characters on The Walking Dead who manages to grab as much enjoyment as he can out of a world full of Walkers.
+Glenn was one of the characters on The Walking Dead who manages to grab as much enjoyment as he could out of a world full of Walkers.
 In the first season we see him in a sports car flooring it and screaming for joy.
 He also leaps into a sexual relationship with Maggie.
-When Dale worries about what her father Hershel might think Glenn tells him he's willing to risk it because, “Tomorrow I might be dead.”
+When Dale worries about what her father Hershel might think, Glenn tells him he's willing to risk it because, “Tomorrow I might be dead.”

-Glenn sometimes turns to the riskier side of the Jester too.
-He allowed himself to be lowered into a well with a giant walker to please the others in the group and he has gone on numerous useful – but dangerous – supply runs.
+Glenn sometimes turned to the riskier side of the Jester too.
+He allowed himself to went on numerous useful – but dangerous – supply runs.

-It's interesting to note that, in recent times, Glenn has displayed many aspects of the Lover.
-This is particularly true in his deep devotion to Maggie and his unwillingness to give up on her after the attack on the prison.
+It's interesting to note that Glenn often displayed many aspects of the Lover.
+This was particularly true in his deep devotion to Maggie and his unwillingness to give up on her after the attack on the prison.

 The Creator wants to make things or ideas of enduring value.
 He can imagine a future that is different from the present.
 The Creator wants to make what he envisions real.
 Sometimes the Creator can stumble due to an unwillingness to see his goals less than perfectly realized.